modsim/SurEmCo/README.md

-# superresolution-bacterial-analysis-tool
+# SurEmCo

-This software was used to perform analysis steps of the following publication:
+The *Su*per*r*esolution *Em*mitter *Co*unter, as used to perform some analysis steps of the following publication:

 ```
-...
+Growth-rate dependency of translation rate and active ribosome pool in Corynebacterium glutamicum differ from that of Escherichia coli
+Matamouros S., Gensch T., Cerff M., Sachs C., Abdoullahzadeh I., Hendriks J., Horst L., Tenhaef N., Noack, S., Graf M., Takors R., Nöh K. and Bott M.
+In preparation.
 ```

-If you use it, please cite this publication.
+The analysis routines are tailored to the use case of the publication.
+It may be necessary to perform adaptations for other uses.
+Please cite our publication in case you use SurEmCo.

 # Installation